microsoft/TemplateStudio/code/TemplateStudioForWinUICpp/Templates/Projects/Default/Param_ProjectName/readme.txt

 ========================================================================

-This project demonstrates how to get started writing WinUI3 apps directly with standard C++, using the Project Reunion and C++/WinRT packages and XAML compiler support to generate implementation headers from interface (IDL) files.
+This project demonstrates how to get started writing WinUI3 apps directly with standard C++, using the Windows App SDK and C++/WinRT packages and XAML compiler support to generate implementation headers from interface (IDL) files.
 These headers can then be used to implement the local Windows Runtime classes referenced in the app's XAML pages.